pytorch/executorch/examples/README.md

 ## Demo of ExecuTorch SDK

 You will find demos of [ExecuTorch SDK](./sdk/) in the [`sdk/`](./sdk/) directory.
-The examples focuses on exporting and executing BundledProgram for ExecuTorch model verification, and ETDump generation.
+The examples focuses on exporting and executing BundledProgram for ExecuTorch model verification and ETDump for collecting profiling and debug data.

 ## Demo Apps